 - Account health and history

 Here’s what most CPG brands miss: PPC campaigns directly influence several of these factors, creating a compound effect that goes far beyond simple ad visibility.
+To understand the broader context of how Amazon fits into your overall channel strategy, it’s worth exploring how CPG brands can win the digital shelf on Amazon in 2025.

 Strategic PPC Approaches That Move the Needle